 I talked about this issue in my Why fashion blogging isn’t always fun – fashion blogging might not be as any other day-job but it still has some CONS.

 How to be someone in so wide industry?

-It’s not a competition of who’s more fashion so take a chill pil and do what you do.
+It’s not a competition of who’s more fashionable so take a chill pill and do what you do.

-So to sum up second fashion problem: expectations kills individuality
+So to sum up the second fashion problem: expectations kill individuality.

-introducing you the third biggest fashion problem: fashion kills individuals
+Introducing you to the third biggest fashion problem: fashion kills individuals.

-I’m sure many of you recal what happened in 2013 when fashion industry building in Bangladesh collapsed and killed thousand and injured two thousand mostly young woman.
+I’m sure many of you recall what happened in 2013 when the fashion industry building in Bangladesh collapsed and killed thousand and injured two thousand mostly young women.

 That’s when Fashion Revolution began.

-I can not describe what exactly is this great movement about better than they did themselves so alow me to quote their website: (so worth reading)
+I can not describe what exactly is this great movement about better than they did themselves so allow me to quote their website: (so worth reading)